Complex dynamics in two-dimensional coupling of quadratic maps

-We consider the system of two coupled complex variables $(z_1,z_2)$, evolving discretely according to quadratic complex dynamics $f(z) = z^2+c$, $c \in \mathbb{C}$, and with linear coupling specified by the matrix $A =\left( \right)$.
-More precisely, the 2-dimensional map describing the coupled dynamics is given by:
+We consider a system of two coupled complex variables $(z_1, z_2)$ that evolve in discrete time, according to quadratic complex dynamics~\eqref{eq.quadratic.system} for identical complex parameters $c_1=c_2=c$, with linear coupling specified by a matrix $A \in \mathbb{R}^{2 \times 2}$.
+The two-dimensional map describing the coupled dynamics is given by:

-For consistency with our more general prior work in complex quadratic networks (CQNs), we will refer to our two-map coupled systems as 2D-CQNs throughout this paper.
+and $c \in \mathbb{C}$.
+In this special case, for the sake of simplicity, we denote the elements of the matrix $A$ by $a_{11} \equiv a, a_{12} \equiv b, a_{21} \equiv d$ and $a_{22} \equiv f$.
+We refer to this system as a 2D-CQN to differentiate it from the general $m$-dimensional case considered in~\cite{AC2,Simone}.
+For this family of maps, the equi-M set is defined as follows: